savoga/data-challenge-anomaly-detection/README.md

 My idea was to compute the test on each observation and score it based on the *p-value*.
 Doing so on few observations gave quite promising results.

 <p align="center"><img src="https://github.com/savoga/data-challenge-anomaly-detection/blob/master/img/adf_ts.png"></img></div>

 ```
 ADF p-value: 0.0
 ADF p-value: 1.4514797225057198e-23
 ```

-The associated p-values tell us that we should reject the hypothesis of a unit root, thus the serie is not stationary.
+The associated p-values tell us that for the second serie we cannot reject the hypothesis of a unit root, thus the serie is not stationary.

 The problem is that computing the test on all the observations was quite a pain; the series are too long and it makes the test computationally not feasible.
 Alternatively, I tried to compute the test on reduced data (after PCA or smoothing).
 But the results were not so good.